 The state of knowledge was evaluated to identify the extent to which defensible information exists on culturing these fish species, and to identify existing knowledge gaps.
 The literature review included key processes, such as rates of inheritance, growth and maturation, important to determining ecological and genetic impacts.
 Results from the project may help to inform management decision making, policy development and identify data gaps for future priority research.

 Our synthesis revealed few studies to date.
 When available, information on gadoids and cyprinids was used.
 Escaped farmed fish had behavioural deficiencies in the wild and their expected survival is low.
 However, there is evidence that escaped farmed fish exploit the same resources as wild species and can interbreed resulting in hybrid salmon species which could lead to introgression (i.e., transfer of genetic information).

 Disease transfer from wild to farmed fish is much higher than farmed to wild.
 Some of the diseases contracted by farmed salmonids have also been noted in these three species of interest.
 Feed conversion ratios (FCRs) for Walleye, Yellow Perch and Lake Whitefish tended to vary more than salmonids.
 Limited information was available on the optimal dietary requirements, proper feeding regimes and other husbandry practices that are associated with higher waste outputs.

 Program for Aquaculture Regulatory Research (PARR)

-Research scientist, Great Lakes Laboratory for Fisheries and Aquatic Science, Great Lakes Forestry Centre, Sault Ste Marie, ON
+Research scientist, Fisheries and Oceans Canada, Great Lakes Laboratory for Fisheries and Aquatic Science, Great Lakes Forestry Centre, Central and Arctic Region

 - Date modified: